gicentre/litvis/documents/tutorials/elmVegaWalkthrough4.md

     in
     toVegaLite
         [ dataFromUrl "https://vega.github.io/vega-lite/data/cars.json" []
-        , mark Circle []
+        , circle []
         , enc []
         , sel []
         ]
 ```

-In comparison to the static specifications we have already seen, the addition here is the new function `selection` that is added to the spec passed to Vega-Lite and a new `MSelectionCondition` used to encode color.
+In comparison to the static specifications we have already seen, the addition here is the new function `selection` that is added to the spec passed to Vega-Lite and a new `mSelectionCondition` used to encode color.

 Previously when encoding color (or any other channel) we have provided a list of properties.
 Here we provide a pair of lists – one for when the selection condition is true, the other for when it is false.